Keep Fruits and Vegetables Fresher Longer

 FRUIT

-• Avocados – Ripen on the counter then store in the refrigerator.
+• Avocados — Ripen on the counter, then store in the refrigerator.

 • Bananas — Keep green bananas out of the refrigerator and let them ripen on the counter or a banana hanger.

-• Berries – Blueberries, blackberries, strawberries and raspberries are delicate and should not be washed until ready to eat.
-Keep in refrigerator in dry, covered containers.
+• Berries — Blueberries, blackberries, strawberries and raspberries are delicate and should not be washed until ready to eat.
+Keep in the refrigerator in dry, covered containers.

-• Citrus fruit – Extend the shelf life of clementines, grapefruit, lemons, limes and oranges by storing them in the crisper drawer or in a mesh bag in the refrigerator.
+• Citrus fruit — Extend the shelf life of clementines, grapefruit, lemons, limes and oranges by storing them in the crisper drawer or in a mesh bag in the refrigerator.
+They can be left at room temperature for a week.

 • Melons — Store cantaloupe and honeydew loose in the refrigerator, even before they’re cut.
 Watermelon can be kept in a dark, dry place away from other produce.
 Keep cut melon in the fridge.